programminghistorian/ph-submissions/en/drafts/enablar/enablar-lesson-5.md

         os.remove(local_file)
 ```

 It is a good practice to put the entry point of a Python script into a `main()` function.
 We start it with parsing the arguments.
 First we create a new `ArgumentParser` object, and define two arguments: index and target_dir.
-In the `add_argument` we provide the short and long argument name the user can specify in the command line. `dest` sets the name of the variable that hold the value, `help` sets the help text (which is displayed when we cann the script if `h` or `--help` arguments).
+In the `add_argument` we provide the short and long argument name the user can specify in the command line. `dest` sets the name of the variable that holds the value, `help` sets the help text (which is displayed when we call the script if `h` or `--help` arguments).
 The `parse_args()` method parses the user input, and stores it in the `args` object.

 ```Python
 def main():